 CompCert Clight's semantics is based on small-step transitions and continuations.
-Expressions-which do not have side effects-are evaluated in a big-step fashion.
+Expressions-which do not have side effects are evaluated in a big-step fashion.
 We use a simplified version of Clight's semantics that is sufficient for our subset.
 It is easy to relate evaluations in our simplified version to evaluations in the original semantics and we have implemented a verified compiler from our simple Clight to Clight with CompCert's original semantics.

-Values and Memory Model A value is either an integer n or a memory address $\ell$ .
+Values A value is either an integer or a memory address.

-$$Val ::= \mathsf{int} \; n \mid \mathsf{adr} \; \ell$$
+$$Val ::= int n \mid adr \ell$$